sibaku/sibaku.github.io/liascript_courses/dotProductApplications/dotProductApplications.md

 - Checking, whether a player is in the vision cone of an enemy
 - Checking, if a spotlight shines in a specified direction
+- Check, if your arc shaped attack hits an enemy
 </div>

 <!-- style="background-color: #ffef96;"-->
 <div>
 **Procedure** - Check, whether a vector $\mathbf{a}$ lies in a cone with direction $\mathbf{v}$, maximum opening angle $\alpha_{\text{max}}$ and radius $r$.

 If your cone does not have a maximum radius, you can skip step 1).
+You could also add a minimum radius $r_{\text{min}} by adding a second distance check with a $<$ or $\leq$ check instead

 1. Compute the squared distance of $\mathbf{a}$: $|\mathbf{a}|^2= \mathbf{a}\cdot \mathbf{a}$